Changing competitor field dropdown options in your CRM increases response rates

 There’s no panacea for clean data hygiene.
 But little changes like these can make a big difference.

-Win-loss is a fundamental part of your compete program; launch both at the same time
+Win-loss is a fundamental part of your compete program; why not launch both at the same time

 We can all walk and chew gum at the same time.

-Sure, building out a win-loss analysis and competitive enablement program is a little more complex than that.
+Sure, building out a win-loss and competitive enablement program is a little more complex than that.

 But the obvious synergies between the two make the task more realistic than you think.